TTP

 If the victim didn't go to the police, the gang kept all of the money.

-Even in the best of circumstances, where the police are not in on the scam, the situation is against you: the nightclub owner may protest that you ran up a big bill, got drunk, caused a ruckus and didn't want to pay.
-It's his word against yours, and he speaks the local language and knows how to work the scam.
-He knows that if he's arrested and charged, the chances of your waiting around (or returning) for a trial are nearly nil.
+Even in the best of circumstances, where the police are not in on the scam, the situation is against you: the nightclub owner may protest that you ran up a big bill, got drunk, caused a ruckus and didn’t want to pay.
+It’s his word against yours, and he speaks the local language and knows how to work the scam.
+He knows that few foreign travelers will go to the police, and that he may never be tried and convicted.

-A variation: you're sitting alone in a bar, cafe, taverna (meyhane) or restaurant area (perhaps Beyoglu's Çiçek Pasaji).
+A variation: you’re sitting alone in a bar, café, taverna (meyhane) or restaurant area (perhaps Beyoğlu‘s Çiçek Pasajı).
 Two or three men sit down near you or next to you and strike up a conversation.
 You chat amiably.
-After awhile they suggest you all go to another place, perhaps because it's got "a good view," or "music," or "great food."
+After awhile they suggest you all go to another place, perhaps because it’s got “a good view,” or “music,” or “great food.”
 In the car or taxi on the way there, they relieve you of your wallet, dump you in the street and speed off to parts unknown.

 Here are the giveaways that you're being scammed: